 - Who do I contact with questions about my Direct Federal PLUS loan or deferment?

 For questions about your Direct Federal PLUS loan and deferment, contact your Servicer.
-To get your Servicer’s contact information, log into www.nslds.ed.gov with your information and 4-digit FAFSA PIN.
+To get your Servicer’s contact information, log into www.nslds.ed.gov with your information and FSA ID.
 If your loan has not disbursed, contact the Financial Aid Services office (212-217-3560).